-In 2010 HMRC implemented new penalties for late payment of periodic PAYE/NIC from businesses.
-They included any tax, national insurance contributions, construction industry deductions and student loan deductions which may be due.
+HMRC has implemented penalties for the late payment of periodic PAYE/NIC from businesses.
+They include any tax, national insurance contributions, construction industry deductions and student loan deductions which may be due.

 Reading the HMRC guide, gives a clue to the way to deal with late payment problems compounded by penalties and interest.
 Amazingly, you can pay the penalty over a Time to Pay Deal period!

-Options and alternatives?, using a company voluntary arrangement to delay tax and creditor payments for up to 5 YEARS with no interest and no penalties AND with the ability to discount the debt significantly is surely a better option that Time to Pay Deals that add interest and penalties?
+Use a company voluntary arrangement (CVA) to delay tax and creditor payments for up to 5 YEARS with no interest, no penalties AND with the ability to discount the debt significantly.

-"So, is using a CVA better than seeing the company go bust, close down and every creditor losing their money and an ongoing customer?
+"Is using a CVA better than seeing the company go bust, close down and every creditor losing their money and an ongoing customer?''

 CVAs are a powerful tool for rescuing a distressed company when you know it can be profitable in future.
 You can make employees redundant with no cash cost, you can get out of property leases and problem contracts and make the business profitable again with the CVA and our help.

 In the time it takes us to organise the CVA for you, we will freeze your payments to VAT, PAYE and creditors.
 Then, together we offer the creditors a deal over time to pay something back from future profits.
 Your company pays for new supplies or services as it goes along to the CVA agreement.
 This improves the cashflow in your business.
 You manage the company, we manage the CVA process.